 In our journey towards “civilization” we’ve found more and more ways to numb and disconnect ourselves from Spirit.
 We live and work in gated communities, shopping centers, and office buildings, with air conditioned houses and cars, fences, landscapers, animal controllers, and we spend our leisure time immersed in complex and absorbing technological worlds.

-In order to deal with our soul starvation we drown ourselves in prescription medications, alcohol, recreational drugs, consumerism and other soul-numbing forms of escapism.
+In order to deal with our soul starvation, we drown ourselves in prescription medications, alcohol, recreational drugs, consumerism and other soul-numbing forms of escapism.
 We even suffocate ourselves in rigid belief systems that moralize and judge others, promising to alleviate our sense of alienation from life and existential turmoil.

 But our souls are wiser than all of this.
 There comes a moment in our lives where we grow out of the collective values and ways of living common to our societies.
 At a certain point in our lives, we realize that the values, attitudes, relationships and beliefs we’ve held no longer contribute to the development of who we truly are: our authentic selves.

+This transition process of questioning who we really are is an initiation which is often thought of as an existential crisis.
 This life crisis, although painful, provides a vital opportunity for us to begin our spiritual journeys towards wholeness.

 Quarter-Life, Middle-Life and Deathbed Crisis